Batman Eternal: Batman (vol. 2) #28

 In December 2013, Snyder announced that Batman (vol. 2) #28, originally scheduled to be part of the "Zero Year" story, would instead act as a preview issue to Batman Eternal and the future story line in Batman.
 The issue was written by Snyder and Tynion, with Dustin Nguyen and Derek Fridolfs providing the artwork.
 Snyder stated that, if Batman (vol. 2) #28 was an issue of Eternal, it would be issue 39.5, which equates to a year's time from the continuity seen at the end of "Forever Evil" and the start of Eternal, and was done as a way to tease where Eternal would lead in 2014.
 However, the solicitations for issue #43 indicated that that issue would have close ties to Batman (vol. 2) 28.

 The issue introduces a Gotham where the police are no longer allies to Batman and a curfew is being enforced.
 Harper Row is able to gain access to The Egyptian, the last remaining nightclub in New Gotham, where she reveals to security that her brother is sick in the Narrows at "ground zero" and was hoping to meet the new "kingpin" of Gotham to get help.
 When security starts to question her reason for being there, she shuts off the lights to allow Batman to enter.
 Learning where to go next from a mysterious girl in the Batcave, Harper begins to help Batman remove the remaining security teams, working under the name Bluebird.
-Batman and Bluebird learn that the new "kingpin" is Selina Kyle, who has quickly taken control of the underworld.
+Batman and Bluebird learn that the new "kingpin" is Selina Kyle, who has taken control of the underworld.
 They request to get something from her safe that will help the people dying in Gotham.
-At the safe, it is revealed Selina has Stephanie Brown / the Spoiler tied up and she is the only one who knows how to stop what is coming next.
+At the safe, it is revealed Selina has Stephanie Brown tied up and she is the only one who knows how to stop what is coming next.